turingschool/front-end-curriculum/lessons/module-3/intro-to-node.md

 ---
 title: "Introduction to Node.js"
 length: 2 hours
-module: 4
+module: 3
 ---

 ### Goals

 By the end of this lesson, you will:

-* Know the differences in client-side JavaScript and server-side JavaScript
-* Know what a server is and how requests and responses are handled using the Node HTTP library
+* Know what a server is and how requests and responses are handled using the Node `http` module
+* Be able to articulate the differences between client-side JavaScript and server-side JavaScript
 * Understand how the client and server relationship works
-* Understand a little more about the language and terminology of back-end developers

-## HTTP, REST and Building a Simple Node Server
+* Be able to build a simple HTTP server
+* Know which appropriate RESTful method to send in a request

+## Intro to Node.js and Server-Side JavaScript

 Even as a front-end developer, it's important to have a basic understanding of what's going on behind the scenes in the back-end.
 You'll often be working with back-end developers on your team that will have a huge effect on how your application interacts with its data.
 The better you understand the back-end, the more prepared you'll be to build an application on top of it.

 ### The Server

 A server is simply a computer or program that handles sending, retrieving, and manipulating resources for a client.
 There are many different types of servers, but when we build web applications, we're most concerned with what's called a **Web Server** or an **HTTP Server**.
-You'll often hear these two terms used interchangeably or simply shortened to "server".
+You'll often hear these two terms used interchangeably or simply shortened to 'server'.

 An **HTTP Server** handles any network requests by providing responses that can be HTML pages, files, data, etc. For example, when we navigate to [https://www.turing.io/](https://www.turing.io/) in our browser (**Web Client**), we are really making a request to an HTTP server.
 The server is then responding with all of the HTML needed to render the page.
 We can even visually see this by looking in the **Network** tab of our developer tools: